pypeit/PypeIt/doc/calcheck.rst

     run setup True   # Cannot be set for calcheck or full reduction

-Either set to False, comment it out, or remove it altogether.
+Either set 'run setup' to False, comment it out, or remove it altogether.

 You may then run PYPIT, e.g.::